fastrgv/hbox/README.md

 #### What's new:

+**ver 1.3.7 -- 13oct2025**

+* Improved the proc that statically predefines a minimal set of box-valid cells.
+This now replaces the dynamic skipping of tiny Pcorrals.
+* Discovered four more Xsokoban90 puzzles that are solvable by hbox: 25, 35, 70 & 71 of 90.

 **ver 1.3.6 -- 4oct2025**

-* Added 6th solution method: a 1-step version of method 0 that can solve #76.
+* Added 6th solution method: a 1-step, non-inertial version of method 0 that can solve #76.
 * Restored the, generally advantageous, skipping of tiny puller-corrals.